Ephor: Other duties

 The congress of the Peloponnesian League was always chaired by an ephor.

 The ephors also had the authority to choose three hippagretai (Commanders of the Guard) every year from men over the age of thirty.
 The chosen hippagretes would then choose three hundred of the best hebontes to form a hippeis.
 The ephors also were responsible for penalizing disobedience in the military using fines.

 Ephors could also intervene in cases of "disturbing the peace."
 This included punishing underage Spartans indirectly for their offenses against Sparta.
 This form of retribution would include penalizing the boys' erastes (adult lovers).
 When men between the ages of twenty and thirty (known as hebontes) committed offenses they were brought before the paidonomos, a magistrate charged with supervising the education of the youth in the agoge.
 Through this system the ephors could directly penalize the hebontes by giving them large fines.

 The ephors paid close attention to the education of young Spartans, and played a significant role in ensuring the education was up to standard.
 According to Aelian, they would examine the naked bodies of the boys every ten days to ensure they were of proper complexion and fitness and not being overfed, as well as examining the boys' clothes daily to ensure that they fit.

 The ephors had their own syssitia, the common meal of Spartan citizens.

 Notable ephors

-Only 67 ephors are known by name before the end of the third century BCE, out of potentially 3000.
+Only 67 ephors are known by name before the end of the third century BC, out of potentially 3000.